 Understanding the difference between budgeting and forecasting is the difference between driving your business where you want to be versus getting lost.
-But aren’t they the same thing?
-No, not quite, in fact, there are some major differences in their application and what they can do for your business.
-Read this and drive your business into the fast lane.
+But they aren’t the same thing.
+In fact, there are some major differences in their application and what they can do for your business.

-Forecasts estimate by looking back at any historical data that you have, but this should be frequently updated to take into account what is happening in the business right now.
-So even if you are a new startup and you don’t have lots of historical data, you need to start thinking about using forecasts, because actually, it’s the most recent data that is the most relevant to keep you on track.
+Forecasts estimate by looking back at any historical data that you have.
+Update it frequently to show what is happening in the business right now, too.
+It’s the most recent data that’s the most relevant to keep you on track.

-How to get the best out of your cash flow forecast
+Get the best out of your cashflow forecast

 Collaborate with your management team and use forecasting to make any necessary adjustments to business operations and spending throughout the year, on a regular basis.

-Preparing yourself for a number of eventualities means that you’re able to move decisively and capitalise on, or mitigate, whatever life wants to throw at you.
+Prepare yourself for a number of eventualities so you’re able to move decisively and capitalise on, or mitigate, whatever life wants to throw at you.